RuoxiShang/personal-website/content/publication/journal-article/index.md

 publication: "*Journal of Source Themes, 1*(1)"
 publication_short: ""

-abstract: The search for appropriate models for predictive analytics is currently a high priority to optimize anaerobic fermentation processes in industrial-scale biogas facilities; operational productivity could be enhanced if project operators used the latest tools in machine learning to inform decision-making.
+abstract: The search for appropriate models for predictive analytics is currently a high priority to optimize anaerobic fermentation processes in industrial-scale biogas facilities.
+The objective of this study is to enhance biogas production in industrial facilities by designing a graphical user interface to machine learning models capable of predicting biogas output given a set of waste inputs.
+The methodology involved applying predictive algorithms to daily production data from two major Chinese biogas facilities in order to understand the most important inputs affecting biogas production.
+This research has wide implications for biogas project operators seeking to enhance facility performance by incorporating machine learning into the analytical pipeline.

 # Summary.
 An optional shortened abstract.
 summary: Machine learning models applied to several years of daily biogas production data from Chinese projects.
 A user interface to the machine learning models was built with a varied stack of programming tools.
 The models allowed for accurate prediction of biogas production and determination of important inputs.